marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Groups/smoke warriors.md

 ---
 ### Info
-A group of these beings attacked [[- Brannon -/Additional Lore/Ships/The Kilfenora|The Kilfenora]], killed most of the crew and either killed or captured the ship's captain [[Nomli]]
+A group of these beings attacked [[- Brannon -/Additional Lore/Ships/The Kilfenora|The Kilfenora]], killed most of the crew and either killed or captured the ship's captain [[- Brannon -/Characters/NPC/Seni/Nomli]]